titola/neuropa/README.md

 In Italy "The personal freedom is inviolable."
 [1]

 My head is continually tracked, probably using the technology of the deficient missiles.
+Sporadic sounds, that are not directional but audible by all and based on my location, suggest to me the use of the plasma.
 That tracking system and the electric meters are the basis of the attack.

 The criminals use the radio without limits of frequency, disturbing also the musical transmissions in FM.